Parenting through Pain: Navigating Motherhood with Chronic Illness and Love

 Imagine planning a beautiful day with your children.
-You start by preparing an amazing breakfast of toasted ciabatta and sourdough bread with a light spread of butter, scrambled, and sunny-side-up eggs topped with micro greens and avocados to enjoy with them.
+You start by preparing an amazing breakfast of toasted ciabatta and sourdough bread with a light spread of butter, scrambled and sunny-side-up eggs topped with micro greens, and sliced avocados.
 You all enjoy our meal, get dressed, and head out to the local bowling alley.
 Shortly after starting your first game, a surging pain radiates from your left sciatic nerve causing sharp shooting pain down your leg.
-You push through with too many gutter balls, because all you want is to give your children a fun and memorable day—the goal of every loving parent.
-You then have lunch, play another painful yet entertaining bowling game, and have fun in the arcade.
+You push through only managing to land gutter balls, but you continue to give your children the fun and memorable day they asked for—the goal of every loving parent.
+You have lunch, bowl some more, and move the fun to the arcade.
 As you're heading to the car, your kids start bickering and it all turns to shit.
 One kid yells to the other, "Keep quiet" out of utter anger and frustration.
+This was me.

 Motherhood is not for the weak.